Joseph A. Marshall Veterans Center Opens

 A ribbon cutting and reception took place immediately following the speaking portion, in the new Joseph A. Marshall Veterans Center, room E103, in the Thomas A. Rodgers, Jr. Science Building (E building) on Bristol Community College’s Fall River Campus.

-Former Chair of the BCC Board of Trustees Joseph A. Marshall, President Laura L. Douglas, Massachusetts Secretary of Veterans’ Services Francisco A. Ureña, Chair of the BCC Board of Trustees Joan Medeiros and BCC Special Programs Coordinator for Advisement and Counseling Services Beth Vezina cut the ceremonial ribbon officially beginning a new chapter for both the Joseph A. Marshall Veterans Center and the college community.
+Former Chair of the Bristol Board of Trustees Joseph A. Marshall, President Laura L. Douglas, Massachusetts Secretary of Veterans’ Services Francisco A. Ureña, Chair of the Bristol Board of Trustees Joan Medeiros and Bristol Special Programs Coordinator for Advisement and Counseling Services Beth Vezina cut the ceremonial ribbon officially beginning a new chapter for both the Joseph A. Marshall Veterans Center and the college community.

 For more information, please visit Joseph A. Marshall Veterans Center.